BIMIB-DISCo/J-Space.jl/README.md

 The following are the paramenters of such file

 - seed.
 The seed of the simulations.
 - generate_reference.
-I 0 the user should inser the reference genome in fasta format in the folder path_reference.
+If 0 the user should inser the reference genome in fasta format in the folder path_reference.
 If 1 J-SPACE generate a random sequence.
 - path_reference.The path of the reference given by user.
 - path_to_save_files, path of the folder where the output files should be saved
 - path_to_save_plot,  path of the folder where the output plots should be saved